dfebs/phasmid/README.md

 - [x] Show instant feedback when adding a bug
 - [x] Show bugs from other users added in real time
 - [x] See if getting page_content at the top level will work
+- [ ] Figure out how bug priority feature will work
 - [ ] Have a "latest" section and a "priority" section.
 Can be separated using buttons and a turbo frame
 - [ ] Add css animations
 - [ ] Create consistent flash messages with stimulus (reference: https://www.hotrails.dev/turbo-rails/flash-messages-hotwire)